This page answers the question any journalist asks in minute two: “How do you make a living from this if everything is open source?”

 Pre-revenue honesty

-• Government tier depends on variables I don't control.
-The law may not pass, the ministry may decide to outsource to Globant, the regime may mutate.
+- Government tier depends on variables I don't control.
+The law may not pass, the ministry may outsource to Globant, the regime may mutate.
 The commercial model respects that uncertainty.